cfug/dart.cn/src/content/language/extend.md

 ---
 # title: Extend a class
-title: 扩展一个类
+title: Extend a class
 # description: Learn how to create subclasses from a superclass.
-description: 了解如何从超类创建子类。
+description: Learn how to create subclasses from a superclass.
 prevpage:
   url: /language/methods
-  # title: Methods
+  title: Methods
-  title: 方法
 nextpage:
   url: /language/mixins
-  # title: Mixins
+  title: Mixins
-  title: Mixin
 ---

 Use `extends` to create a subclass, and `super` to refer to the
 superclass:

 使用 `extends` 来创建子类，使用 `super` 来引用超类：